Aequivinius/age_mentions/readme.md

 * menopause
 * child of this generation

+* I could've annotatated 'pregnancy' or 'after my daughter', as this allows implication of age, but didn't, because I came to think of it too late.

 ### Data Conversion

 * From the files in `data`, extract `portal_url` (which serves as ID) and `text_raw`.